tueimage/essential-skills/python-hints.md

 ### Use the existing modules

-Do not try to re-invent the wheel, it is already out there.
-It is nice to be able to implement complex algorithms yourself, but it is not the most productive way.
-If someone already did what you try to do and their code is available online, use their code!
-It is there fore a reason.
+Do not try to reinvent the wheel, it is already out there.
+It is nice to be able to implement complex algorithms yourself, but it is not always the most productive way.
 In most cases, a good internet search containing the problem statement and the word 'python' will give you code bases to do what you want.

 ### Use the documentation of the packages you use

-Most packages have online documentation, which is often very good.
-Use it!
+Most packages have online documentation, which is often of very good quality.

 ### Google and ask

 If you do not understand something even after reading the documentation, chances are someone asked the same question on a site like StackExchange or Reddit.
 Googling the problem you have (or even just the error message) should be the first step of solving a problem.
 If you cannot find the answer to your question, try asking it yourself on StackExchange.
-You will be surprised how many people want to help you if you ask a good question.

 ### Keep to the conventions